vlzhr/YieldDAO/README.md

 **Community**: puts USDC tokens to a smart contract and receives ROI every time interval (1 week).

-**Experts**: vote on the best investment opportunity using system token every week and receives payback depending on the ROI of his proposal when the week is finished.
+**Expert**: votes on the best investment opportunity using system token every week and receives payback depending on the ROI of his proposal when the week is finished.